haskell-org/summer-of-haskell/content/index.md

 The student application period opens on the 25th of April, and we accept proposals until the 6th of May.

-You can find the form here:

 <https://goo.gl/forms/OAfyD0Oen2KvKu6t2>

-Please do not hesitate to [contact us] if you have any problems with the application process.
+The application period is now closed.
+Please do not hesitate to [contact us] if you have any questions about the application process.

 [contact us]: /contact.html